BAM-PFA/pymm/documentation/database_info.md

 # Database Structure & Info
 The MySQL database that pymm uses is intended to log [PREMIS](http://www.loc.gov/standards/premis/v3/) events that are taken on objects being ingested, as well as basic info about each object.
-There is also going to be (not done as of 7/2018) a module to parse and log the contents of an index.schema file generated when writing to an LTFS-formatted Linear Tape Open tape.
+There is also a module to parse and log the contents of an `index.schema` file generated when writing to an LTFS-formatted Linear Tape Open tape.

-This structure is 99% taken from [mediamicroservices](https://github.com/mediamicroservices/mm) with a few minor modifications to suit our local needs and also my whimsy.
+This structure is 99% taken from [mediamicroservices](https://github.com/mediamicroservices/mm) with a few minor modifications to suit our local needs.

 ## Tables
 There are 6 tables, 5 of which are expected to be in use.